 - Eagerness to develop coaching and presentation skills

 - High emotional intelligence and ability to empathize

 - Experience with academic struggles and demonstration of resilience

 - Strong performance in DLC course, if taken (ESEPSY 1159, 1259, 1359, 2059, 2060, 5194)

-- Following the online application, selected applicants are invited to interview in November.
+- Selected applicants will be invited to interview in November.

 - After interviews, applicants may be offered a position as an Academic Coach to start in spring semester.

 - If offered a position, new coaches may be asked to complete a background check and other HR paperwork.